pcsg/About/README.md

 The Full Service Web Agency - The creators of quiqqer

-Hey, a warm hello from us (PCSG).
+Hey, a warm hello welcome from us (PCSG).
 May we introduce ourselves?
 We are a small team from Solingen, Germany.
 We develop a lot of open source software like QUIQQER.

 QUIQQER